Composition

 — Methodposterior_and_loglike(D::AbstractDistribution, L::AbstractLikelihood)

-Computes the conditional distribution C and the marginal log-likelihood ℓ associated with the prior distribution D and the log-likelihood L.
+Computes the conditional distribution C and the marginal log-likelihood ℓ associated with the prior distribution D and the likelihood L.

 MarkovKernels.posterior